How Much Does the Average Utility Bill Cost for Renters

 If you are planning your budget for a new apartment a crucial component is your utility bill.
 You factor in your rent, but what about those pesky electricity and internet bills that pop up once a month?
 To get a good idea of how much spending cash you’ll have after paying your bills, you should get an idea of what your utilities will cost you.
-It will largely depend on your usage, but the average utility bill for renters is $100-$150 a month.
+It will largely depend on your usage, but the average utility bill for renter households is $240 a month (excluding internet, cable, and streaming services).

 What utilities am I responsible for?